lgatto/OpenRefine-ecology/02-scripts.md

 > - Copy the code and paste it into a text editor.
 Save it as a .txt
 >   file.

-To run these steps on a new dataset, import the new dataset into Refine, open the `Undo / Redo` section, click `Apply`, paste your script and then click `Perform Operations`.
+To run these steps on a new dataset

+> - import the new dataset into Refine
+> - open the `Undo / Redo` section and click `Apply`
+> - paste your script and click `Perform Operations`

 Previous: [Working with OpenRefine](01-working-with-openrefine.html)  Next: [Saving and Exporting files and projects](03-save-export.html)